 The war curtailed manufacturing somewhat, although they had stockpiled a lot of parts and sets to continue selling through the wartime (something that caused other manufacturers to cry foul, although it was investigated and found RCNZ had done nothing wrong, they had simply stockpiled.
 They also contributed to the war effort, manufacturing sten guns, army helmets, the ZC1 radio, and more.

 Post-war set production started slowly due to shortages of supply, but RCNZ continued on as it had, producing good quality sets - building on the bandspread receiver technology it had pioneered in 1940.

 The passing of William Marks was noted in the December 1946 issue of Radio and Electronics.
 It was at this time that executives at RCNZ began to diversify - Marks had only ever wanted to sell radios and their accessories so with his death the company was freed to begin investigating new ideas.
 One of these ideas, recording advertisements, led to the eventual introduction of the TANZA label and the associated recording studios.

 In 1956 Turnbull & Jones ceased trading in radios and the Courtenay name disappeared from use with the model 45 and 46 (BC and DW respectively) being the last models to be sold under that name.

-Around that time Australian Radiola sets began appearing in the Columbus lineup - badge engineering at its finest... but this was the beginning of the end for RCNZ and the Columbus brand.
+Around that time Australian Radiola sets began appearing in the Columbus lineup - badge engineering at its finest... but the once great company was in decline.
 In 1958 Radio Corporation of New Zealand Ltd sold out to Pye (N.Z.)
 Ltd. Astor sets began to appear alongside Columbus models - but not for long.
 By 1961 the once-massive Columbus name had disappeared from the landscape, Radio Corp's buildings sold at public auction and the company was finally wound up.